tavinhossaur/code-adventures/README.md

 1. clone or download this repository
 2. extract the repository folder
 3. in the root folder of the project, go to `bin/Release`
-4. copy both the files in the directory: `allegro_monolith-5.2.dll` and `CodeAdventures.exe`
+4. copy both the files in the root directory: `allegro_monolith-5.2.dll` and `CodeAdventures.exe`
 5. paste the files in the root folder
 6. run `CodeAdventures.exe` and have fun!